Stay True (memoir): Reception

+In 2024, the memoir was ranked #58 in the New York Times list of the best 100 books of the 21st century.

 Writing for The New York Times, critic Jennifer Szalai found that the book was expansive and difficult to categorize, stating: "To say that this book is about grief or coming-of-age doesn’t quite do it justice; nor is it mainly about being Asian American, even though there are glimmers of that too.
 Hsu captures the past by conveying both its mood and specificity."
 Szalai further stated: "This is a memoir that gathers power through accretion — all those moments and gestures that constitute experience, the bits and pieces that coalesce into a life."

 Writing for The Guardian, writer Dina Nayeri acknowledged Hsu's concern that it is difficult to write about a deceased friend, especially after knowing him for such a brief period of time.
 With Hsu concerned that in eulogy, the author may be "burnishing his emotional credentials rather than offering a true account of the deceased”, but Nayeri stated that Hsu provided a touching account of his friend.
 And she stated of the writing: "These meditations give the writing grace and depth.
 It’s not enough to classify Stay True as a friendship memoir, or a coming-of-age story, a tale of immigration and assimilation, or a philosophical reflection.
 It is all these things and more, wrapped up in a meticulous rendering of a 90s California adolescence..."

 Writing for The Washington Post, Charles Arrowsmith stated: "For all the soul-searching, therapeutic work and years of rumination imprinted on "Stay True", it's the ache of a friendship lost but honored that will linger for readers."
-In 2024, the memoir was ranked #58 in the New York Times list of the best 100 books of the 21st century.